-As a result of the 99 Merger, FNFV LLC will own 52.5% of the outstanding equity of J. Alexander's and will control J. Alexander's through its 52.5% control of the voting power with its Class B Common Shares and 52.5% of the net economic benefits with its Class B Units.
-FNFV LLC will be the accounting acquirer for this business combination and consolidate J. Alexander's.
+As a result of the 99 Merger, FNFV LLC will, together with its majority-owned subsidiary FNH, control approximately 52.5% of the voting interest of J. Alexander's through its direct and indirect ownership of approximately 52.5% of J. Alexander's Class B Common Shares.
+In accordance with ASC 805-10-25-5 we have preliminarily determined that FNFV LLC will obtain control of the majority of the outstanding voting shares of J. Alexander's as defined by ASC Subtopic 810-10 indicating FNFV LLC is the accounting acquirer in the 99 Merger and will consolidate the results of J. Alexander's.
 Given 99 Restaurants' continuing consolidation within Splitco's consolidated financial statements, 99 Restaurants' assets and liabilities will remain at the same carrying value prior to and after the 99 Merger.
-And, the accounting acquirer will mark to fair value the acquired assets and liabilities of J. Alexander's and will record new non-controlling interests within Splitco's consolidated financial statements.
+FNFV LLC, as the accounting acquirer, will mark to fair value the acquired assets and liabilities of J. Alexander's and will record new non-controlling interests within Splitco's consolidated financial statements.